yjmantilla/jekyll-hypertext-network/README.md

 - If the referenced file does not exist, the link points to `stub.md` instead.
 - Filenames must be **unique across the entire repo** (even across subdirectories).

+### Saving sources from the web

+[Obsidian Clipper](https://obsidian.md/clipper) can clip web pages as Markdown files directly into a folder.
+Point it at the `sources/` directory to save articles, pages, and excerpts as notes you can then link with `[[wikilinks]]`.

 ---

 ## Adding a new folder of notes